nhsd-exeter/dos-integration/README.md

 <img src="./documentation/diagrams/DevOps-Pipelines and Automations.drawio.png" width="1024" /><br /><br />

-All `test`  Codebuild automations can be found in the AWS CodePipeline app in `Texas` `mgmt` account and included the following:
+All `test`  CodeBuild automations can be found in the AWS CodePipeline app in the `Texas` `mgmt` account and included the following:

 - uec-dos-int-tools-stress-test-stage
 - uec-dos-int-tools-load-test-stage

-More information can be on the DI confluence https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment
+More information can be on the DI confluence <https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment>

 ### Deployment From the Command-line